What is Fixed Cost?

 Variable Cost |

-They are constant. | Variable costs vary with production output. |
+Fixed Costs are constant. | Variable Costs vary with production output. |

-It occurs even if the company’s output is zero.
-For example, a company may have to pay rent for its factory regardless of whether or not it is making any product. | On the other hand, variable costs are those liabilities that incur when the company is actually involved in production. |
+Occurs even if the company’s output is zero.
+For instance, a company may have to pay rent for its factory regardless of whether or not it is making any product. | Variable costs are those liabilities that incur when the company is actually carrying out production. |

-It includes interest on loans, insurance, rent, property taxes, etc. The company is liable to pay such expenses despite the rise and fall in the business. | It is the cost of raw materials for production.
+Includes interest on loans, insurance, rent, property taxes, etc. The company is liable to pay such expenses despite the rise and fall in the business. | It is the cost of raw materials for production.
 Thus, if there is no production activity, the company need not bear any costs. |

-It doesn’t fluctuate more and is easier to predict than the variable costs. | Unlike the fixed cost, it is always fluctuating. |
+Does not fluctuate more and is easier to predict than the variable costs. | Unlike fixed cost, it is always fluctuating. |

 Fixed Cost Graph

-- The y-intercept is the meeting point on the y axis which represents the fixed costs of the company at the beginning of the production cycle.
-I.e., when the production is zero.
+- The y-intercept is the meeting point on the y-axis, which represents the fixed costs of the company at the beginning of the production cycle, i.e., when the production is zero.

 Fixed Cost in Break-even Analysis